State and Local Policy Database

 The state has also started a low carbon purchasing policy on state procurement (including appliances) and developed an aggressive QAP green building policy for low-income housing credits.
 In addition to these efforts, through Governor Whitmer's ED 2020-10 required DTMB to: investigate the cost-effectiveness of energy efficiency opportunities when planning or renovating a building owned or operated by the State; reduce energy use 40% by 2040; make all major renovations of buildings and facilities carbon neutral by 2040.

-- Baseline & Updated Compliance Studies: A code compliance study was completed by DTE and Consumers in 2015 and 2016, following PNNL protocol.
+• Baseline & Updated Compliance Studies: Code compliance studies were completed by DTE and Consumers in 2015-2016 and 2022, following PNNL protocol.

-- Stakeholder Advisory Group: The Michigan Energy Code Compliance Collaborative was established to identify gaps, issues and opportunities to enhance compliance.
+• Stakeholder Advisory Group: The Michigan Energy Code Compliance Collaborative was established to identify gaps, issues and opportunities to enhance compliance.
 The collaborative is comprised of builders, contractors, code officials, state agencies, energy raters, utilities, and energy advocates.
 Total membership has grown to 38 individuals representing 32 organizations.
 The mission is to facilitate compliance with residential and commercial energy codes through a collaborative stakeholder effort.
 The group identified and prioritized steps needed to improve compliance with energy codes.
 The collaborative members have developed several guidance documents, met with leadership of several local jurisdictions, and orgaized and held several workshops and trainings to train local code inspectors/enforcement officials on the technical aspects of the codes.
-In 2019 there were 5 meetings of this group (two of these meetings were split into separate residential and commercial sub-comittees).
-There has been 1 meeting in 2020 so far.

 The state has an interconnection standard that applies to CHP and CHP is an eligible resource in the state's renewable energy standard.
 One new CHP systems came online in Michigan in 2018.